Mississippi in the American Civil War: Natchez

 A few residents showed their defiance of Union authorities.
 In 1864, the Catholic bishop of the Diocese of Natchez, William Henry Elder, refused to obey a Union order to compel his parishioners to pray for the U.S. president.
 In response, Union forces arrested Elder, convicted him, and jailed him briefly.

 The memory of the war remains important for the city, as white Natchez became much more pro-Confederate after the war.
 The Lost Cause myth arose as a means for coming to terms with the Confederacy's defeat.
 It quickly became a definitive ideology, strengthened by its celebratory activities, speeches, clubs, and statues.
 The major organizations dedicated to maintaining the tradition were the United Confederate Veterans and the United Daughters of the Confederacy.
 At Natchez, although the local newspapers and veterans played a role in the maintenance of the Lost Cause, elite women particularly were important, especially in establishing memorials such as the Civil War Monument dedicated on Memorial Day 1890.
 The Lost Cause enabled women noncombatants to lay a claim to the central event in their redefinition of Southern history.

 Vicksburg

-Vicksburg was the site of the Battle of Vicksburg, a decisive victory as the Union forces gained control of the entire Mississippi River and cut the western states off.
+Vicksburg was the site of the Siege of Vicksburg, a decisive victory as the Union forces gained control of the entire Mississippi River and cut the western states off.
 The battle consisted of a long siege, which was necessary because the town was on high ground, well fortified, and difficult to attack directly.
 The hardships of the civilians were extreme during the siege, with heavy shelling and starvation all around.
 Some 30,000 Confederates surrendered during the long campaign, but rather than being sent to prison camps, they were paroled and sent home until they could be exchanged for Union prisoners.